 4 Select a restore point and click Next.

 If a calendar date has only one restore point, then that restore point is automatically selected.
-If two or more restore points are available, click the restore point that you want to use.
+If two or more restore points are available, click the restore point that you prefer.

 5 Click Next.